 Could this be a new area of research?

-What we love at SciBite about using our software in conjunction with Linkurious in this way is exactly that – opening up new possibilities.
-And opening them up quickly, in an easily readable, presentable and accessible format, leaving researchers more time to, well, research.
+What we love at SciBite about using our software in this way is exactly that – opening up new possibilities.
+And opening them up quickly, leaving researchers more time to, well, research.

-We’ve written a White Paper on how we used a combination of network analysis and Machine Learning techniques to liberate data buried in millions of Medline abstracts.
+We’ve written a White Paper on how we used Machine Learning to liberate data.
 To find out more about our work and how we could best help you, please contact us with your name, contact details and your organisation.
 We’d love to hear from you.